 Things you must do

-Tell your doctor if you have excessive vomiting or diarrhoea or experience any of
+Tell your doctor if you have had excessive vomiting or diarrhoea, or if you experience

 dry mouth or thirst